Can Your Gut Microbiome Protect You From Viral Infections?

 A healthy gut environment entails minimal inflammation, great microbial diversity, good micronutrient production, and a balanced microbial population.
 All these components vary from person to person and because of that, there is no standard diet, probiotic supplement, or lifestyle that will apply to everyone.
 It takes personalization of a nutritional and lifestyle plan to support a balanced microbiota, which can in turn support and a healthy immune system.

-GutbioTM by Onegevity offers an at-home gut microbiome test that utilizes the latest, high-resolution DNA sequencing technology and machine learning techniques to give you the most detailed insights of your gut health and status and to also provide you with personalized, specific recommendations (diet, supplements, and lifestyle changes) to optimize your gut health.
+GutbioTM by Onegevity offers an at-home gut microbiome test that utilizes the latest, high-resolution DNA sequencing technology and machine learning techniques to give you the most detailed insights of your gut health and status.
+Gutbio also includes an "immune readiness score" providing an indication of your immune function stemming from your gut based on the amount of and types of bacteria that influence immune response.
+Reports also provide you with personalized, specific recommendations (diet, supplements, and lifestyle changes) to optimize your gut health.
 With optimal gut health, you are setting the stage for healthy immune function.

 Neither Gutbio, nor the recommendations provided by the Gutbio test, diagnose, or treat coronavirus.

 1. Thursby E, Juge N. Introduction to the human gut microbiota.
 Biochem J. 2017;474(11):1823-1836.